foundationallm/foundationallm/README.md

 [![License](https://img.shields.io/badge/license-evaluation%20and%20demo-green)](https://www.foundationallm.ai/license)
 [![Open Issues](https://img.shields.io/github/issues-raw/solliancenet/foundationallm)](https://github.com/solliancenet/foundationallm/issues)

+> [!IMPORTANT]
+> The deployment of FoundationaLLM is not intended to be run by anyone other than `Certified FoundationaLLM Partners`.
+All the scripts and code are available in this repository for reviewing and transperency purposes only.

 Foundationa**LLM** provides the platform for deploying, scaling, securing and governing generative AI in the enterprise.
 With Foundationa**LLM** you can:
 - Create AI agents that are grounded in your enterprise data, be that text, semi-structured or structured data.
 - Make AI agents available to your users through a branded chat interface or integrate the REST API to the AI agent into your application for a copilot experience or integrate the Agent API in a machine-to-machine automated process.